 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply of gas.
-The gas meter is located externally to the front.
+Mains supply of gas with meter is located externally to the front.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply of water.
-Visible pipework is formed in PVC and copper.
-Within the roof void is a PVC cold water storage tank.
+Visible pipework is of PVC and copper.
 The bathroom is fitted with a bath, W.C. and wash hand basin.
+A shower fitting is installed over the bath.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property is fitted with a gas fired boiler located in a hallway cupboard.
-This serves radiators and provides hot water.
-Hot water is provided to a pre-insulated tank within a rear bedroom cupboard.
-The tank is fitted with an immersion heater as an alternative source of hot water.
-Drainage Drainage covers etc. were not lifted.
+The property is fitted with a gas fired boiler which is located in a hallway cupboard.
+This serves radiators and provides hot water on demand.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage we understand connects to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.